Pitlane vs Shopmonkey

 Use Shopmonkey when…

-- You need inventory management tied to ROs
+- You need OEM labor times and inventory tied to ROs out of the box

 Use Pitlane when…